perry2913/Leetcode/README.md

 # Leetcode
 # Basic Coding Questions
 Writing “Hello, World!” program.
-(C/C++, Python, Java) Write a program to display the list of even numbers.
+(C/C++, Python, Java)

+Write a program to display the list of even numbers.

 Find the Factorial of a given number.

 Compare Two Numbers using else-if statement and output smaller and larger numbers.

 Write a program to determine If the given year is a Leap year.

 Print all the elements in the Fibonacci number series.

 This program can be implemented using a loop or recursion technique.

 Write a program to check if the number is Palindrome number or not.

 Generate all the prime numbers between one & the given number.

 Print the Pyramid of stars using nested for loops.

 Print Reversed pyramid on programming console using for loops & decrement operator.

 Write a program for Nested Switch.

 Write a program to calculate Circle Area using radius.

-Fins the Factorial of a number using recursion technique.
+Find the Factorial of a number using recursion technique.

 Print the Pyramid of numbers using for loops.
 Write a program to Find a Maximum of Two Numbers using the conditional operator.
 Write a program to Find Minimum of Two Numbers using the conditional operator.